michaelSkaro/sparce/README.md

 The sparce software is a statistical machine learning software that automates feature seleciton in genomics data files.
-The software was originally outiftted for egenral use in genetics, transcirptomics, methylomics and ATAC-seq data.
+The software was originally outiftted for general use in genetics, transcirptomics, methylomics and ATAC-seq data.

 Installation